nishant-sheoran/octo-stats/README.md

 3️⃣ Name it **GHT** and paste the copied PAT in the input box.
 4️⃣ Save it.

-**⚠️ Security Note:** Handle your PAT **securely** 🔥, as it can be used to manipulate your repo (e.g., making commits, adding/deleting files, or even deleting the repo).
+**⚠️ Security Tip:** Never expose your PAT publicly.
+Store it securely as it grants repo modification permissions.

----

-## ⚙️ Grant Workflow Permissions
+### ⚙️ Grant Workflow Permissions
-To allow GitHub Actions to commit and push changes, follow these steps:
 1️⃣ Go to your **GitHub Repository Settings**.
 2️⃣ Navigate to **Actions** under **Code and Automation**.
 3️⃣ Select **General** from the dropdown.